priyanka1204/CreateLibraryInAngular/README.md

 2. It will create your users application inside projects folder near my-lib folder
 3. Now we will run the users application using different port - ng serve users —port 4201
 4. It will show default angular application on browser.
-5. Now will import my-lib to users application   Now we have seen 2 projects are there in same workspace but what if library and application have different workspace..?
-Lets see…
+5. Now will import my-lib to users application

+ Now we have seen 2 projects are there in same workspace but what if library and application have different workspace..?

  We have created separate application named as client2.
 Now we have 2 application client1 and client2 and we have my-lib library in client1 folder